Moist Vanilla Cake Slathered with Italian Meringue Buttercream.

 - Fit the standing mixer with the paddle attachment and cream the butter, shorting and sugar until light and fluffy, about 6 minutes.
 Stop the mixer to scrape down the sides of the bowl a time or two.

-- Add the two egg yolks and beat until incorporated, about 20 seconds.
+- Add the three egg yolks and beat until incorporated, about 20 seconds.
 Scrape down the sides of the bowl.

 - Add the flour, baking powder, salt and nutmeg to a large bowl and mix with a wire whisk just to combine.